 Think about your target composition and select your aspect ratio accordingly.
 This will let you frame your subjects with better balance.

-4. Keep Your Target Platform in Mind
+Keep Your Target Platform in Mind

-The square (1×1) aspect ratio best fits Instagram.
+The square (1:1) aspect ratio best fits Instagram.
 Although the app supports rectangular format now too.
 But your first impression still comes from the main grid and it still depends on the square aspect ratio.

 Instagram stories are another example that depends on the 9:16 aspect ratio, which is best suited for mobile devices.

-The Youtube thumbnail image ratio is 16:9.
-Google+ and Pinterest work best with 2:3.
+The YouTube thumbnail image ratio is 16:9.
+Google+ and Pinterest work best with 2:3 aspect ratio.
 For a photographer, getting traction on social media is of prime importance.

 Since photography is a visual medium, presenting your images in the best possible way on social media is the only way you can gain more visibility.

-5. Aspect Ratio for Prints
+Which Aspect Ratio Is Best for Prints

 It’s always a pleasure to see a picture in its physical and tangible form.
 Nothing can replace an actual album or a picture frame.

 The aspect ratios of most common printing papers and photo frames don’t match the default aspect ratios in cameras these days.
-You will find plenty of photo frames on the market that match aspect ratios like 5:4, 5:7 and 8.5:11.
+You will find plenty of photo frames on the market that match aspect ratios like 5:4, 5:7, and 8.5:11.

-It’s a good idea to check with your client, and ask what their target aspect ratios are.
+It’s a good idea to check with your client and ask what their target aspect ratios are.
 That way you can produce results tailored to their needs.

 How to Approach the Elephant in the Room?